 Categorize Your Time

-Create categories for different types of work:
+Create projects for different types of work:

-- Client work (by client/project)
+- Client work (separate project per client)

 - Administrative tasks